Create AI videos with 230+ avatars in 140+ languages.

 Type 7: Interactive training videos

-Interactive videos, also known as simulation training videos, create a real-life tutorial environment.
+Interactive videos create a engaging tutorial environment.

 Learners don't just sit and watch passively.